kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

 print('Test Accuracy:', test_acc)
 ````

-#### Hyperparameter Tuning
-- ##### Exploring Learning Rates: In the provided code, we're iterating through different learning rates.
-- ##### Hint 1: A good starting range for the learning rate is often between 0.01 and 0.0001.
-- ##### Hint 2: Pay close attention to how quickly the validation loss starts to increase (if it does), which might signal a learning rate that's too high.
 ## Target Label Shape Analysis

 #### This section provides an analysis of the shape of target labels (`y_train` and `y_test`) before training.